dcjh/SMULIT_HACKATHON_2024_JAYOMA_JAYOMART/README.md

 # Jayomart

 Jayomart is a marketplace website that leverages the MERN stack (MongoDB, Express.js, React, Node.js) to create a secure and transparent platform for selling and buying data.
-By integrating blockchain technology, Jayomart ensures that all transactions are secure, transparent, and tamper-proof.
+By integrating blockchain technology, Jayomart ensures that all data transactions are secure, transparent, and tamper-proof.

 ## Table of Contents